scicloj/scicloj.github.io/content/en/docs/community/groups/dsp-study/index.md

 [📅Follow our meetings on the Clojure Calendar Feed📅](/docs/community/events/)

 The goal of this study group is to learn signal processing together by implementing concepts from the book [**Think DSP**](https://greenteapress.com/wp/think-dsp/) by Allen B. Downey in Clojure.
-This hands-on approach allows us to deeply understand digital signal processing fundamentals while exploring how Clojure's features can be applied to numerical and scientific computing.
+This hands-on approach allows us to learn digital signal processing fundamentals while exploring how Clojure's features can be applied to numerical and scientific computing.

 ## About Think DSP